Gnirt/gnirt.github.io/source/life-list/index.markdown

 33. Learn 3 cool magic trick
 34. Go to Finland, go into frozen water then into jacuzzi
 35. Launch [Bonjour Toi](http://bonjourtoi.me)
-36. Learn traditional medicine (Shaitsu)
+36. Learn traditional medicine (Shiatsu)
 37. Own an Island with my closest and build a community (Our own little world !)
 38. Contribute to an open source project (Style fix doesn't count)